DtSayHi/qmk_trackball/readme.md

 ## Trackball keyboard  Operating Guide

-1.Please use QMK MSYS to build firmware make voltong:voltong_v1
+1.Please use QMK MSYS to build firmware

+   make voltong:voltong_v1
    after build you can see the firmware named voltong_voltong_v1.bin

 2.Flashing the firmware using ST-Link Utility.

-3.Flashing the bootloader(generic_boot20_pb7.bin) is flashed to the start address of the Flash at 0x08000000
+3.Flashing the bootloader(generic_boot20_pb7.bin)  to the start address of the Flash at 0x08000000